LEAN-96/RAG-Demystified/README.md

 ![RAG_Analogy](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/92b40321-be9d-44c0-9c25-96900ad67ef4)

 Understanding RAG begins with grasping the main ideas of retrieval-based and generation-based approaches in NLP.
 RAG works similarly to a typical sequence-to-sequence (seq2seq) model, where it takes one sequence x as input and produces a corresponding sequence y as output.
-Generation-based models in an traditional seq2seq model  focus on creating text solely based on the input y without looking at external sources to produce output y.
+Generation-based models in an traditional seq2seq model  focus on creating text solely based on the input x without looking at external sources to produce output y.
 However, what sets RAG apart is that it adds an extra step.
-Instead of directly sending the input x to the generator, RAG uses retrieval-based methods, which involve finding useful information from document z, like databases or existing texts, to help with generating text.
+Instead of directly sending the input x to the generator, RAG uses retrieval-based methods, which involve finding useful information from document z, like databases, to help with generating text.

 Sequence output y = Input x + Retrieved document z